-Colombia changed its visa rules in December 2017 and many posts found on the Internet still have old information about Colombian visas.
-So, on the Medellin Guru website we have an entire series of 19 articles about Colombia visas that are being kept up-to-date and should answer most questions.
+Colombia changed its visa rules in October 2022 and many posts found on the Internet still have old information about Colombian visas.
+So, on the Medellin Guru website we have an entire series of 20 articles about Colombia visas and passports that are being kept up-to-date and should answer most questions.

 But even with our series of visa articles, we receive over 100 questions about Colombian visas monthly.
-As a result, we are now publishing this comprehensive Colombia visa guide with tips for getting a Colombian visa that should answer many visa questions.
+As a result, we published this comprehensive Colombia visa guide with tips for getting a Colombian visa that should answer many visa questions.

 Colombia Visa Guide: Colombian Visa Types

-According to Resolución 6045 (Resolution 6045) of 2017, Colombia changed its visa rules in late 2017.
-So, starting on December 15, 2017, Colombia officially changed its visa classifications and now has three types of visas:
+According to Resolucion 5477 (Resolution 5477), Colombia changed its visa rules.
+So, starting on October 21, 2022, Colombia officially changed its visa rules, now remember that in Colombia exists three categories: